Exhibition / Ausstellung:

 Liturgische Farben - von der Schönheit des Glaubens

-The exhibition translates the color symbolism of the liturgical year into abstract painting.
-Inspired by altar frontals, it creates multi-layered pictorial spaces that allow viewers to experience spiritual moods ranging from anticipation to joy and new beginnings.
+The exhibition translates the symbolism of the liturgical colors of the church year into contemporary abstract painting.
+Inspired by altar frontals and the rich visual traditions of the Christian faith, the works create layered spaces of color that invite viewers to experience spiritual moods ranging from contemplation and anticipation to joy, hope, and renewal.

-Die Ausstellung überträgt die Farbensymbolik des Kirchenjahres in abstrakte Malerei.
-Inspiriert von Antependien entstehen vielschichtige Bildräume, die geistliche Stimmungen zwischen Erwartung, Freude und Neubeginn erfahrbar machen.
+Die Ausstellung überträgt die Symbolik der liturgischen Farben des Kirchenjahres in zeitgenössische abstrakte Malerei.
+Inspiriert von Antependien und den reichen Bildtraditionen des christlichen Glaubens entstehen vielschichtige Farbräume, die dazu einladen, geistliche Stimmungen zwischen Kontemplation, Erwartung, Freude, Hoffnung und Neubeginn zu erleben.

 Natalie Fellhauer